8erg/8erg.github.io/content/posts/2025-07-27-DLL-Proxying-Injection-OneDrive.md

 ### Writing our malicious implementation

-So as i previously was able to bypass windows defender with combining different techniques such as ((IAT Hiding & Obfuscation, NT API Hashing) so why change something that works?
+So as i previously was able to bypass windows defender with combining different techniques such as (IAT Hiding & Obfuscation, NT API Hashing) so why change something that works?

-+ 👉 You can checkout the code [here](https://github.com/8erg/WinBypassIAT)
++ You can checkout the code [here](https://github.com/8erg/WinBypassIAT)
-+ 👉 You can checkout the blog and walkthrough [here](https://8erg.github.io/posts/2025-07-16-iat-hiding-injection/)
++ You can checkout the blog and walkthrough [here](https://8erg.github.io/posts/2025-07-16-iat-hiding-injection/)

 I adapt it for the `DLL` and i still hardcode the process ID, sorry...😅